raul23/interactive-organizer/README.rst

 `:star:`

-  If you only install **calibre** among these dependencies, you can still have a a functioning program that will enable you to manually organize your ebook collections with the script ``interactive-organizer``:
+  If you only install **calibre** among these dependencies, you can still have a functioning program that will enable you to manually organize your ebook collections with the script ``interactive-organizer``: